I’ll bet you’re in one of two camps right now:

 |Extremely Wet||16 pt.||23 pt.||30 pt.||37 pt.||44 pt.|

-These recommendations are for your home in general and aren’t specific to your garage.
-Your garage isn’t usually insulated so it’s a little more hostile of an environment.
+These recommendations are for your home and aren’t specific to your garage.
+Your garage isn’t usually insulated, so it’s a more hostile environment.

 When in doubt, go with the dehumidifier that covers a slightly larger square footage or moisture category.

-I’m willing to bet that you need a smaller dehumidifier than you think.
-I bought my dehumidifier without putting a whole lot of thought into it.
-I over-bought for the size of garage I had and spent more money than I needed to.
+I bought my garage dehumidifier without putting a whole lot of thought into it.
+I over-bought for the size of my garage and spent more money than I needed to.

 Don’t Overbuy (Like I Did)

 What would a buyer’s guide be without an example of what not to do?